Can I Drink Alcohol While Trying to Lose Weight?

 In addition to the calories in the alcohol itself, many cocktails contain mixers like soda or sugary syrups that pack a wallop in both calories and sugar.
 It’s easy to take in 200 to 300 calories in one mixed drink.
 While a 4-ounce glass of red wine contains 95 calories, a margarita packs a whopping 550 calories.
 One of those a day in addition to your regular meals and you could put on a pound per week.

 It isn’t just the calories alone that make alcohol a questionable choice on a weight loss plan; it’s alcohol’s tendency to lower inhibitions.
 After you’ve had a few drinks, you’re more like to choose foods that you’re trying to stay away from.
-Pizza at midnight may not be a good choice, but when your judgment is clouded by alcohol, you may be less likely to realize that.
+Pizza at midnight may not be a good choice, but when alcohol clouds your judgement, you may be less likely to realize that.

 The metabolism of alcohol also disrupts the way your body burns fat.
 As you can imagine, a properly working metabolism, especially when it comes to fat-burning, is vital to your weight loss success.